-In Hindu dharma, any yogi can achieve one or more of the eight siddhis.
+In Hindu dharma and Yogic Process, a yogi can achieve one or more of the eight siddhis.
 They might sound out of proportion for some.
-But these, in fact, show some of the superpowers that modern fictional superheroes show in some way.
+But these show some of the superpowers that modern fictional superheroes show somehow.

 Hindu dharma talks about these superpowers.
 These are the Ashta siddhis:

 Anima is the ability to reduce the body size, so much so that one can even reduce one’s size to the atom.
 Krishna in Srimad Bhagavatam describes this trait as “becoming smaller than the smallest.”
 In Ramayana, Hanuman has been shown to use this trait while he went to search for Sita in Lanka.
 The modern-day Ant-Man in the Marvel world also possesses the same siddhi power.

 Mahima is the ability to assume a gigantic form.
 Krishna in Srimad Bhagavatam describes the property as becoming larger than the largest.
 When Hanuman burned Lanka in Ramayana and when Lord Vishnu in his Vamana avatar enlarged himself, it only took him three steps to cover all three worlds are some instances of Mahima.

 Many modern fiction characters such as Elastic-Girl possess this power.

 Garima is the ability to be heavy in weight by will.
 In Hindu epics, there is an instance when Hanuman increased the strength of his tail such that even Bhima couldn’t lift it.
 While Bhima climbed the Gandhamadana mountains to get some flowers for Draupadi, he was stopped by a monkey’s tail on the way.
 He asks the monkey to remove the tail off the road, but the monkey replies by stating that he is old and Bhima should remove it himself.
 However, even being the strongest person on earth, Bhima couldn’t lift it.